CUA Health offers a variety of policies to suit any need or budget. Compare CUA Health's policies online and see if they are right for you.

 When do my benefit amounts reset?

-Extras cover benefit limits are based on a calendar year and reset on January 1.
+Extras cover benefit limits are based on a calendar year and reset on the 1st of January.

 What is the CUA Rate Breaker Package?